 The majority of the proposed new pipeline would be located in grazed seasonal wetlands (diked former tidelands).
 Approximately 14,200 feet of pipeline construction would occur using trench excavation in seasonal wetlands north of Indianola and approximately 10,010 liner feet of construction would occur in seasonal wetlands south of Indianola.
 The designated average construction corridor for these elements is 60 feet wide.
+Up to six acres of additional grazed seasonal wetland may be utilized for construction staging areas.
 The width of the construction corridor is required to allow the new pipeline to be placed a sufficient distance away from the existing underground pipeline (13 feet) and to allow adequate area for equipment to maneuver without operating on top of the existing pipeline to prevent it from being damaged.
 However, it is likely that the pipeline corridor would include sections that would not utilize the entire 60-foot-wide corridor and thus, actual areas affected by construction would be less than the areas identified in Table 1.
-Most of the excavated subsoil material from the approximately 26,000-foot-long, 4-footwide, and 6-foot-deept trench would be used to backfill the trench following placement of the pipeline.
+Most of the excavated subsoil material from the approximately 26,000-foot-long, 4-foot-wide, and 6-foot-deep trench would be used to backfill the trench following placement of the pipeline.
 However, because the pipeline would occupy a volume within the trench that would no longer be available for soil, there would be some excess soil material (approximately 4.3 cubic feet of excess per linear foot of pipeline).
 The City proposes to broadcast the excess subsoil (approximately 4,880 cubic yards) across the 60-foot-wide construction corridor, which would result in a layer approximately 0.8 inches thick.
 The City also proposes to scarify the construction corridor to break up any clumps in the scattered subsoil materials and to de-compact any areas affected by construction before reseeding.